crystaldba/postgres-mcp/README.md

 ### Prerequisites

 Before getting started, ensure you have:
-1. Access credentials for your database (as confirmed by ability to connect via `psql` or a GUI tool such as pgAdmin).
+1. Access credentials for your database.
 2. Python 3.12 or higher *or* Docker.
-3. The `pg_statements` and `hypopg` extensions installed and enabled on your database (for full functionality).
+3. The `pg_statements` and `hypopg` extensions loaded on your database (for full functionality).

+#### Access Credentials
+ You can confirm your access credentials are valid by using `psql` or a GUI tool such as [pgAdmin](https://www.pgadmin.org/).

+#### Python  or Docker

+The choice to use Docker or Python is yours.
+We generally recommend using whichever is most familiar to you.

+#### Postgres Extensions

+Postgres Pro uses the `pg_statements` extension to analyze query execution statistics.
+For example, this allows it to understand which queries are running slow or consuming significant resources.
+It uses the `hypopg` extension to simulate the behavior of the Postgres query planner after adding indexes.
+While Postgres Pro can run without these extensions, its capabilities will be limited.

+If your Postgres database is running on a cloud provider managed service, the `pg_statements` and `hypopg` extensions will probably already be available on the system.
+In this case, you can just run `CREATE EXTENSION` commands using a role with sufficient privileges.

+If you are using a self-managed Postgres database, you may need to do additional work.
+Before loading the `pg_statements` extension you must ensure that it is listed in the `shared_preload_libraries` in the Postgres configuration file.
+The `hypopg` extension may also require additional system-level installation (e.g., via your package manager) because it does not always ship with Postgres.

 ### Installation

-Choose one of the following methods to install Postgres Expert:
+Choose one of the following methods to install Postgres Pro:

 #### Option 1: Using Python

-If you have `pipx` installed you can install Postgres Expert with:
+If you have `pipx` installed you can install Postgres Pro with:

 ```bash
 pipx install postgres-mcp
 ```

-Otherwise, install Postgres Expert with `uv`:
+Otherwise, install Postgres Pro with `uv`:

 ```bash
 uv pip install postgres-mcp
 ```

+If you need to install `uv`, see the [uv installation instructions](https://docs.astral.sh/uv/getting-started/installation/).

 #### Option 2: Using Docker

-Pull the Postgres Expert MCP server Docker image.
+Pull the Postgres Pro MCP server Docker image.
-This image contains all necessary dependencies, providing a reliable installation method for a range of systems:
+This image contains all necessary dependencies, providing a reliable way to run Postgres Pro in a variety of environments.

 ```bash
 docker pull crystaldba/postgres-mcp